MrrDeepak/Inditab_task/README.md

 - Fetches story data from an external API.
 - Displays a list of users with their profile pictures.
 - Allows users to view and interact with stories in a full-screen mode.
-- Supports navigation through stories via swipe gestures, tap, and long press.
+- Supports navigation through stories via swipe gestures like:
+  - Tap Right: To play next story.
+  - Tap Left: To play previous story.
+  - Horizontal Drag: To change user.
+  - Vertical Drag Down: To go back home.
 - Progress indicator showing the current story's playback status.

 ## Dependencies